-What You Need to Know About Rail Transportation Worker
+What Do Rail Transportation Worker Do?

-Position Description All rail transportation workers not listed separately.
+Job Description: All rail transportation workers not listed separately.

 The states with the most job growth for Rail Transport Worker are Louisiana, North Carolina, and Kentucky.
 Watch out if you plan on working in Washington, New Mexico, or Minnesota.
 These states have the worst job growth for this type of profession.